How the Bamboo Bicycle Club Evoked the Memory of My Father

-Bamboo bicycles have some clear advantages over their counterparts.
-Read on to learn about the various materials used in building bicycles and the Bamboo Bicycle Club, an organization offering kits, education, and support for building your very own bamboo bicycle.
+Bamboo bicycles have clear advantages over their counterparts.
+Read on to learn about bicycle frame materials and the Bamboo Bicycle Club, an organization that sells bamboo bicycle kits while providing world-wide education and support for people building their very own bamboo bicycles.

 About bamboo bicycles

 The Bamboo Cycle Company Ltd. first introduced bamboo bicycles to the public in London, England, in 1894.
 In fact, based on customer reviews, these early models enjoyed a loyal following among the wealthy.
 But as technology advanced, steel frames became an affordable option for a wider audience.
 So the bamboo bicycle business waned until recently with our culture’s shift to more sustainable goods.

 craig calfee revives the bamboo bike movement

 But a review of bamboo bicycle history would not be complete without a tribute to bike designer Craig Calfee, who got the idea to build a bamboo bike frame one afternoon in 1995 after he and his dog had been playing with a bamboo stick.
 He observed that the stick didn’t easily split or break.
 So he decided to build a bamboo bicycle as a fun project.
 Calfee went on to build bamboo frames for other bike enthusiasts and has used his bamboo bike construction skills to mentor small-scale builders in Africa and the Philippines.

 Because bamboo bicycles tend to be pricey, DIY bamboo bike kits have gained traction around the world.
 And their popularity appears to be growing, hence my encounter with the Bamboo Bicycle Club on social media.
 Though to fully appreciate the advantages of bamboo frames, I think it’s helpful to consider other bicycle frame materials, too.

 Frame materials used in making bicycles include aluminum, titanium, carbon fiber, steel and wood.